 Disadvantages of a Greenhouse

 Building a greenhouse can be expensive.
-Our guide to greenhouse kits, for example, recommends a budget greenhouse kit for only around $750 as well as a luxury option for nearly $6,000.
+A rough guide for a budget greenhouse kit is around $750 and a luxury option is nearly $6,000.

 Plus, once you have a greenhouse, you may find yourself doing even more gardening.
 That can increase your costs for plants, soil, fertilizer, etc.

 However, once built, greenhouses are inexpensive to operate and maintain.
 You’ll need to replace glass occasionally.
 Your operating costs will be higher if you add a fan to circulate air, or a heater to convert it into a hothouse.

 If you want to convert your greenhouse into a hothouse, the USDA has created software to help you project your heating costs.
 It uses your local weather conditions, the type of greenhouse, the cost of energy, etc.